Explore the .NET Aspire dashboard

 Monitoring pages

-The .NET Aspire dashboard provides a variety of ways to view logs, traces, and metrics for your app.
+The .NET Aspire dashboard provides various ways to view logs, traces, and metrics for your app.
 This information enables you to track the behavior and performance of your app and to diagnose any issues that arise.

 Console logs page